xcomagent95/Softwarepraktikum2020/README.md

 # softwarepraktikum2020 - Divining Rod
 ![NeueLogo_DiviningRod](https://user-images.githubusercontent.com/61976211/96106434-88c26500-0edb-11eb-8529-3a5e7c3fcbde.png)

-Our Program is analyzing radarpictures of the Sentinel-1 satellite (from the Copernicus-Project of ESA).
+Our Program is analyzing radarpictures of the Sentinel-1 satellite from the Copernicus-Project of ESA.
 It calculates the area of a coherent waterbody and is supposed to compare seasonal deviations of waterlevels and long-/middle term tendencies of shrinking  or growing.

 ## Technology:
 * The SENTINEL-1 Toolbox ([s1tbx](https://github.com/senbox-org/s1tbx))